-Now we can go on to the drugs.
-They deserve a list all their own.
-There is no doubt Elvis was a pro at taking vast quantities of narcotics later in his career.
-Even an elephant couldn’t compete.
-His personal physician testified that Elvis had been prescribed, by him, over 5,000 narcotic capsules and pills in the seven months before he died.
-Great doctor, right?
-The autopsy later revealed that he had eight different barbiturates and narcotics in his body at the time of his death, but the Chief Medical Examiner of Tennessee at the time signed that the cause of death was coronary problems–hmmm…you think?
+Elvis struggled with drug addiction, and there is no doubt he took vast quantities of narcotics later in his career.
+His personal physician testified that Elvis had been prescribed, by him, over 5,000 narcotic capsules and pills in the seven months before he died in 1977.
+The autopsy later revealed that he had eight different barbiturates and narcotics in his body at the time of his death.
+The Chief Medical Examiner of Tennessee at the time signed that the cause of death was because of coronary problems.

 Elvis was a fascinating entertainer, but the one factoid that may be the most interesting was when he had a famous meeting with Richard Nixon at the White House in 1972.